 These adjustments are no guarantee that your book will be balanced, but it certainly helps.
 This is why the volume of bets is such an important number for bookmakers to pay attention to.
 A good rule of thumb is that the more money coming in also means that your book has a better chance of being a balance.
 It is very rare to get your markets totally balanced down the middle, your goal should be only to try and keep it close.

-It should be evident at this point how you as a PayPerHead bookmaker can give yourself a mathematical advantage over your clients.
+It should be evident at this point how you as a PayPerHead bookmakers can make money by giving yourself a mathematical advantage over your clients.
 These tips will help you to not only maximize your winnings but also limit your chance at taking a big loss.

 While you can still get beaten on a given event, these opportunities will be limited.